nconnector/V3-stack/README.md

-# Vue + tRPC Fullstack Scaffolding
+# Nuxt3 + tRPC Fullstack Scaffolding

 Use this project to kick off your End-to-End typesafe project with TRPC and Nuxt.